25 Jan 2021

 - Ring up clients who are on their website for references?
 Are they meeting expectations?

 - Ask if you can meet the agency team.
 See if they are the types of people you want working on your brand.

 - Ask them to perform a simple task, such as writing a blog post or email for your brand.
-You may need to pay for their time, but it is a good way to check if their writing is up to your expectations.

 - Ask the agency to send a proposal for how they will work with your brand.